 Smoke is used in smoke tests to indicate a break or any type of damage or defect in the underground system.
 Once smoke escapes up and through the ground and not manholes, it indicates there is an issue in the subsurface system.

-The smoke used during smoke testing is not harmful and will not cause any harm to plants, pets or yourself.
+The smoke used during sanitary smoke testing is not harmful and will not cause any harm to plants, pets or yourself.
 The source of smoke comes from a smoke fluid system which is usually a petroleum-based product.
 The smoke won't be harmful to anything in its proximity.
 It is also not flammable and does not create a fire hazard.

-During smoke testing, field crews force smoke into the sanitary sewer.
+During sanitary smoke testing, field crews force smoke into the sanitary sewer.
 When this process begins, there is a possibility that the smoke will enter the residency, due to infrequently used drains or a defect in the sewer pipes.
 According to experts, a drain trap is the S-shaped curvature or elbow in the pipe typically found under sinks, is designed to capture and hold water in the trap’s curve.
 This water then creates a type of seal and blocks gases from exiting through the drain and into the customer’s home.
 The traps curve will also keep it from going into your home.

 If you have a drain in your home that isn’t always used, we recommend you run water in these areas to maintain it in proper working condition and keep it from becoming a dry drain.
 By doing this, you are also preventing smoke to enter your home.

-Benefits of Smoke Testing
+Benefits of Sanitary Smoke Testing

-Smoke testing is the most efficient and cost effective way to locate and identify leaks in the sewer system and locate areas within the sewer system that need improvement.
+Sanitary smoke testing is the most efficient and cost effective way to locate and identify leaks in the sewer system and locate areas within the sewer system that need improvement.
 Smoke testing is also helpful in identifying plumbing leaks in buildings.
 Sewer gases can cause health problems for building occupants.

-Smoke testing is becoming more common for locating water infiltration problems that are negatively impacting the ability to properly treat wastewater and costing residents millions of dollars to treat additional water.
+Sanitary smoke testing is becoming more common for locating water infiltration problems that are negatively impacting the ability to properly treat wastewater and costing residents millions of dollars to treat additional water.